droglenc/NCNRS349/modules/PREP/Quotas_Geoduck.md

 And prepare answers to the following items.

-1. Define or describe the following terms.
+1. Define or describe the following terms -- Geoduck, Open Access, Limited Entry, Individual Quotas, and TAC.
-    a.
-Geoduck
-    a.
-Open Access
-    a.
-Limited Entry
-    a.
-Individual Quotas
-    a.
-TAC
-1. Describe specific events in the history of the British Columbia Geoduck fishery; specifically address these years.
+1. Describe specific events in the history of the British Columbia Geoduck fishery; specifically address these years -- 1976, 1977, 1979-80, 1983, 1984-88, and 1989-publication date.
-    a.
-1976
-    a.
-1977
-    a.
-1979-80
-    a.
-1983
-    a.
-1984-88
-    a.
-1989-publication date
 1. What were the characteristics of the British Columbia Geoduck fishery in 1988 that prompted industry to ask for IQs?
-1. Describe results for the following figures.
+1. Describe results for the following figures -- Figure 2.1, Figure 2.5, Figure 2.6, and Figure 2.7.
-    a.
-Figure 2.1
-    a.
-Figure 2.5
-    a.
-Figure 2.6
-    a.
-Figure 2.7
 1. Summarize the impact of IQs on the British Columbia Geoduck fishery.